 What is ChartExpo?

-ChartExpo is an add-on you can easily install in your Google Sheets & Excel applications to access charts for displaying insights into product survey questions.
+ChartExpo is an add-on you can easily install in your Google Sheets applications to access charts for displaying insights into product survey questions.

-Let us use a 5-Point Likert scale data analysis example.
+Let us use a five-point agreement scale data analysis example.

 Let’s get down to business.

-You are the owner of a skin care product business.
-You are interested to know how customers feel about your products and services.
+You are the owner of a skincare product business.
+You are interested in knowing how customers feel about your products and services.

-To accomplish your objective, you have to conduct survey using 5-point Likert scale.
+To accomplish your objective, you have to conduct a survey using a five-point agreement scale.

 The first step is to draft the survey questions you will give to some of your customers.
 Here are some of the questions:

 Customers will answer these questions on five levels.
-After collecting their responses, you filled them in a spreadsheet table, as shown below.
+After collecting their responses, you filled them into a spreadsheet table, as shown below.

 Questions | Scale | Responses |